Qqwy/rust-overloaded_literals/README.md

 # Features
 - Compile-time validation of literals
-  - Supports `bool`, signed and unsigned integers and `&'static str`.
+  - Supports `bool`, signed and unsigned integers, floats and `&'static str`.
 - Construct your types without ceremony or boilerplate.
 - 100% `no_std` compatible.
 - Runs on stable rust.
 MSRV: 1.65.0